-Potentially Significant Impact Less Than
+Potentially

 Significant

-with

-Mitigation

-Incorporated
+Impact

 The project site is situated on relatively level ground, and no ephemeral, intermittent, or perennial streams or rivers were identified in the literature review or observed during the biological survey.
 Vegetation on the project site primarily consists of non-native annual grasses and forbs.
 Areas off the project site within the BSA contain residential areas with several ornamental and native trees, and landscaped areas with ornamental turf lawns and plants.
 The land cover types observed within the BSA are described below.
 Land Cover Type Mapping